When using online dating, Dating for Disabled recommends you follow the following safety guidelines:

 5. Stay AWAY from anyone who won’t take NO for an answer, if anyone pushes your boundaries in a way that makes you feel uncomfortable or unsafe, stop talking to them and blacklist their profile.

-"Blacklist" is located above and bellow the message itself:
+"Blacklist" is located above and bellow inside every user profile:

 Or by using the "Report" button located at the bottom of THEIR user profile: